luxonis/depthai-docs-website/source/pages/spatial-ai.rst

     :target: https://github.com/luxonis/depthai-experiments/tree/master/gen2-deeplabv3_depth

-On the image above, a person semantic segmentation model is running on RGB frames, and, based on the results, it crops depth maps only to include the person’s depth.
+On the image above, a person semantic segmentation model is running on RGB frames, and, based on the results, it crops depth maps only to include the person's depth.

 .. _stereo-inference: